senior-design-21-22/gama/README.md

 * Quality Assurance - Aaron Begy
 * Documentation Manager - Alex Heffner

-## Deployment with Binder
+## To Deploy:
-Click the link below to launch our project! <br />
+Click the link below to launch our project on your web browser! <br />
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/senior-design-21-22/gama/master)

-## Installation Instructions
+## To Install and Run Locally:
-  1. Install Pip for install of jupyter-lab
+  1. Install Pip for installation of jupyter-lab
-  2. Install jupyter-lab
+  2. Install jupyter-lab command
       - Use ```pip install jupyterlab``` on command line to install
       - Link to orignal website: https://jupyter.org/install
-  3. Clone Repo
+  3. Git clone this repository
   4. Run jupyter by typing ```jupyter-lab``` in the terminal while in the directory of the repo
   5. If jupyter notebook doesn't open, you may need to open up a url gave by the terminal in a browser of your choice.